 I believe it’s necessary to fully understand and grasp your current position before moving onto the next.
 While you should always look to further develop your career, don’t forget about the impact you have on the ‘here and now.’

-is a philosophy, shared by our Chairman and CEO, Terry Lundgren, which encourages our executives to take every opportunity as a learning experience and use it to further their development.
+is a philosophy, shared by our Executive Chairman, Terry Lundgren, which encourages our executives to take every opportunity as a learning experience and use it to further their development.